UK Non Resident Land Lord Tax Scheme – Move to HMRC Corporation Tax

 Additionally, existing losses shall be grandfathered and can be carried into the corporation tax regime.
 This means that the losses could be used to offset future UK property business profits, but the losses will not be able to be used to offset other types of income, nor will the losses be able to be surrendered as group relief.

-Non-UK resident companies with UK property income should take steps now to understand their compliance obligations once the new changes have come into effect.
+Non-UK Land lords and resident companies with UK property income should take steps now to understand their compliance obligations once the new changes have come into effect.

 For example, a corporation tax return (CT600) would need to be filed once in charge of corporation tax, rather than the SA700 that such non-resident companies previously filed.